nickpettican/Middle-Way-Musings/content/posts/there-are-no-mahayana-monasteries.md

     caption="Tibetan monks in Dharamshala, courtesy of [Norbu Gyachung](https://unsplash.com/photos/a-group-of-people-in-red-shirts-I5PsV4qLk5Y?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)."
 >}}

 In other words, their institutional backbone is thoroughly and unmistakably Śrāvaka.
-Even so, many monastics aren't aware of this or haven't been taught the historical distinction between institutional affiliation (sect) and doctrinal orientation (school)[^1], leading to understandable confusion about their identity.
+Even so, many monastics aren't aware of this or haven't been taught the historical distinction between *institutional* affiliation (sect) and *doctrinal* orientation (school)[^2], leading to understandable confusion about their identity.
 Some don't know they follow Śrāvaka institutional structures, while others resist being called "Śrāvaka" because they want to be seen as Mahāyāna, not realising that these categories operate on different dimensions entirely.

 This misunderstanding has real and sometimes negative consequences.
 When Tibetan monastics encounter Theravāda communities, they're often treated as institutional foreigners despite sharing remarkably similar Vinaya traditions.
 Since they both emerged from the Sthavira Vinaya, they share far more institutional DNA than their modern categorical separation would suggest.
 The same can be said about the Dharmaguptaka Vinaya in East Asia.
 In fact, the Mūlasarvāstivāda is slightly stricter given that it contains mostly the same vows that the Theravāda Vinaya has (give or take a handful) while containing 26 more.

 Yet institutional barriers persist.
 Theravāda monks may refuse to share robes with their Tibetan counterparts or decline to share food with them, treating them as followers of an alien tradition.
-The irony is that some Theravāda communities differ significantly from others in doctrinal emphasis yet remain institutionally unified, while Tibetan monastics with nearly identical institutional practices are treated as foreigners.
+The irony is that some Theravāda communities differ significantly from others in doctrinal emphasis yet remain institutionally unified, while Tibetan monastics with closely related institutional practices are treated as foreigners.
 For instance, some Theravāda communities study Abhidhamma literature extensively, which is a sharp contrast to traditions such as the Thai Forest Tradition, which gives Abhidhamma minimal importance.

 Meanwhile, Vietnamese communities like those inspired by Thich Nhat Hanh follow their Dharmaguptaka Vinaya so carefully that Theravāda monks might readily share robes and food with them, despite being doctrinally Mahāyāna.
 Given that the Mūlasarvāstivāda Vinaya is historically just as close to Theravāda as the Dharmaguptaka tradition, we would expect more institutional cooperation between these schools.
 Instead, sectarian categories persist based on perceived doctrinal differences and visible behaviour rather than actual institutional relationships.

 ## What, If Anything, Is Mahāyāna?

-This question, as a reference to scholar Jonathan Silk's influential study, cuts to the heart of our categorical conundrum.[^1] Silk and other researchers have explained that Mahāyāna was never an institutional category in ancient India.
+This question, as a reference to scholar Jonathan Silk's influential study, cuts to the heart of our categorical conundrum.[^3] Silk and other researchers have explained that Mahāyāna was never an institutional category in ancient India.
 Instead, it was a doctrinal, literary and practice-based movement that spread across existing monastic sects, much like a religious revival that influenced multiple types of monastic institutions without creating new institutional structures (however, it is worth mentioning that while Tibetans claim that there once existed a purely Mahāyāna Vinaya, no scriptures or evidence has surfaced till date).

 {{< figure
     src="/images/bamiyan-paintings.jpeg"